juice-shop/pwning-juice-shop/part2/sensitive-data-exposure.md

 ### Determine the answer to someone's security question by looking at the metadata of images on the Photo wall

-Who would have guessed that a simple walk in the park lead to an account compromise.
+Who would have guessed that a simple walk in the park could lead to an account compromise.
 People these days are not careful with what they post online and are not aware of the possible consequences it can have when people exploit that.